|

 Zihao Zhu, Hongbao Zhang, Mingda Zhang, Ruotong Wang, Guanzong Wu, Ke Xu, Baoyuan Wu

-Large Reasoning Models (LRMs) are shown to suffer from an āUnthinking Vulnerability,ā whereby carefully crafted delimiter tokens can bypass their explicit reasoning steps.
+Large Reasoning Models exhibit an Unthinking Vulnerability, where crafted delimiter tokens can bypass their reasoning steps.

-Finally, we turn this vulnerability into a feature with Monitoring of Thought (MoT), a lightweight, plugāandāplay framework that safely and efficiently halts unnecessary or dangerous reasoning.
+We further convert this vulnerability into a feature with Monitoring of Thought (MoT), a lightweight framework that safely halts unnecessary or harmful reasoning.

 |